Plumsted Township, New Jersey: Local government

 Plumsted Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election.
 At an annual reorganization meeting held during the first week of January, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor, and appoints from its members a liaison for each of the Township's administrative departments.

-As of 2025, the members of the Plumsted Township Committee are Mayor Robert W. Bowen (R, term of office on committee and as mayor ends December 31, 2022), Deputy Mayor Herbert F. Marinari (R, term on committee and as deputy mayor ends 2022), Thomas Calabrese (R, 2024), Dominick Cuozzo (R, 2024) and Leonard A. Grilletto (R, 2023).
+As of 2025, the members of the Plumsted Township Committee are Mayor Robert W. Bowen (R, term of office on committee and as mayor ends December 31, 2025), Deputy mayor Herbert F. Marinari (R, term on committee ends 2026; term as deputy mayor ends 2025), Leonard A. Grilletto (R, 2026), James Hagelstein (R, 2027) and Thomas Potter (R, 2027).

+In February 2023, the township council selected Michael Hammerstone to fill the seat expiring in December 2024 that had been held by Thomas Calabrese.
+Hammerstone served on an interim basis until the November 2023 general election, when he was elected to serve the balance of the term of office.

 In April 2019, the Township Committee appointed Leonard A. Grilletto to fill the seat expiring in December 2020 that had been held by Larry Jones until he resigned from office.
 In the November 2019 general election, Grilletto was elected to serve the balance of the term of office.

 In November 2014, following the resignation of former mayor David Leutwyler, who accepted a position as the township's community development coordinator, the Township Committee selected Vince Lotito from three names recommended by the Republican municipal committee to fill the vacant seat on the committee and chose Jack Trotta to serve as mayor.

 Federal, state and county representation

 Plumsted Township is located in the 4th Congressional District and is part of New Jersey's 12th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Plumsted Township had been in the 30th state legislative district.